 When: Thu 28 Feb and Fri 1 Mar 2019

 Where: The University of Sheffield, INOX Dine, Level 5, Student’s Union Building, Durham Road, Sheffield S10 2TG; suite 1 or 2 (depending on the date).

-The Nature Masterclasses face-to-face 2-days workshops are intensive and interactive training workshops on scientific writing and publishing, designed and delivered by two current nature journal editors (names of the editor will be confirmed prior to the time of the training ).
+The Nature Masterclasses face-to-face 2-days workshops are intensive and interactive training workshops on scientific writing and publishing, designed and delivered by two current nature journal editors.

 How to get the most out of the writing process

 Editorial processes and how to work with them